Why Alt Image Text is Crucial for SEO

 Read more

 What is alt image text, and why is it important?
-Alt (short for “alternative”) image text increases web accessibility.
-Alt text also serves the significant purpose of letting search engines know the content of an image, which is why alt text is vital to any organization’s SEO and marketing strategy.
-Although machine learning and image alt text generators are increasing in capabilities and popularity, computer vision algorithms are not yet effective at telling a user with assistive technology or a search engine what an image is portraying.
-If you want to increase your likelihood of appearing in search results, alt image text should be an integral part of how you approach SEO.
+Alt (short for “alternative”) image text increases web accessibility and serves as a cornerstone of effective SEO strategy.
+Alt text provides search engines with critical context about image content, making it essential for any organization’s digital marketing efforts.
+While machine learning and AI-powered image recognition continue to advance, computer vision algorithms still rely heavily on human-written descriptions to accurately interpret visual content for both assistive technology users and search engine crawlers.
+If you want to increase your likelihood of appearing in image search results and improve your overall search rankings, alt image text should be an integral part of how you approach SEO.

 Alt text is aptly named because if a browser cannot load a webpage’s image, the alt text will appear in its place.
-Alt text is sometimes also known as “alt attributes” or“alt descriptions.”
+Alt text is sometimes also known as “alt attributes” or “alt descriptions.”
 For individuals using screen readers to access the web like Apple’s VoiceOver, alt text is how users will experience the image you have provided.
-Simultaneously, you increase your chance of ranking in image search results.
+Simultaneously, you increase your chance of ranking in image search results and capturing traffic from visual search queries.

-When Google crawls a website and indexes an image, it uses HTML.
-In the case of an image, it will use factors like the title, alt text and alt tags, caption, filename and nearby web copy to determine the context of an image.
-This crawling is one of the reasons it is crucial to place images near relevant copy, in addition to increasing visual clarity and better design.
+When Google crawls a website and indexes an image, it uses HTML to determine context.
+In the case of an image, search engines analyze multiple factors including the title, alt text and alt tags, caption, filename, and nearby web copy to understand what an image portrays.
+This crawling process is one reason it’s crucial to place images near relevant copy, in addition to increasing visual clarity and better design.

 You may ask, what’s the difference between a caption and alt text?
 Captions display onscreen and alt text is only used by those accessing your site through a screen reader.
 However, both will be communicated to a user by a screen reader, meaning it’s essential to provide different information in both your alt text and caption to avoid redundancy for those using accessibility devices.

-To direct people to your website and provide relevant information, your alt tags should be to the point.
-Avoid stuffing the alt text with keywords and instead include concise, information-rich wording.
+To direct people to your website and provide relevant information, your alt tags should be concise and descriptive.
+Avoid stuffing the alt text with keywords and instead include information-rich wording that naturally describes what the image shows.
 An example of good alt text for the image below if one owned a marketing firm could be, “A brightly lit office with laptop and monitor sharing key marketing metrics among natural decor.”
 This description works for both SEO and accessibility without being spammy.

 A brightly lit office with laptop and monitor sharing key marketing metrics among natural decor